sensu/sensu-docs/content/sensu-go/5.16/reference/etcdreplicators.md

 ## Critical success factors for etcd replication

-Before you implement etcd replicators, review these must-know details that are critical to your success.
+Before you implement etcd replicators, review these details &mdash; they are critical to your success.

 **Bind your etcd listener to an external port that is *not* the default.**